 ISSN(AAAA-BBBB) AND DOCTYPE(AR OR RE OR CP) AND PUBYEAR = YYYY

-where AAAA-BBBB is the journal's ISSN and YYYY is the year.
+in which AAAA-BBBB is the journal's ISSN and YYYY is the year.

 Local Journals in Scopus

-In this study, we analysed local academic publishing in selected European countries over the period 2013-2016.
+In this study, we analyzed local academic publishing in selected European countries over the 2013-2016 period.

-The results revealed strong tendency to publish locally in the former communist countries.
-Local journals are prevalent in Croatia, Romania, Slovenia, Lithuania or Czechia but rather rare in comparable advanced countries.
+The results reveal a strong tendency to publish locally in the former communist countries.
+Local journals are prevalent in Croatia, Romania, Slovenia, Lithuania, and Czechia, but are rather rare in comparable advanced countries.

-In Czechia, for instance, nearly one fifth of all indexed results are concentrated in Czech journals with a high percentage (>33%) of articles by domestic authors.
+In Czechia, for instance, nearly one fifth of all indexed results are concentrated in Czech journals, with a high percentage (>33%) of articles by domestic authors.
 About half of authors contributing to Czech journals are based in Czechia, and another tenth in Slovakia.

-In contrast, the vast majority of articles which come out in journals published in comparable advanced countries are written by foreigners.
+In contrast, the vast majority of articles that appear in journals published in comparable advanced countries are written by foreigner authors.
 The publishing of local, or at best regional, journals appears to be a distinctly Eastern European phenomenon.

-Local Journals in selected EU and OECD countries (2013-2016)
+Local journals in selected EU and OECD countries (2013-2016)

-(% of authors form the same country as the journal publisher)
+(% of authors from the same country as the journal publisher)

-Note: Number of active journals with more than 30 articles over 2013-2016; number of researchers in the latest available year in full time equivalent.
+Note: Number of active journals with more than 30 articles over the 2013-2016 period; number of researchers in the latest available year in full-time equivalent (FTE).

 Source: Scopus (April and October 2017), Eurostat, OECD, Scimago, authors' calculations.